 "The School of Design did much more than prepare me for the job market.

 It inspired me, educated me and gave me confidence in my abilities.
 The School's location - in the heart of the most multi-cultural city in the world - gave me the chance to meet and become friends with interesting and creative people from all over the globe.
 The School's greatest strength though is its teachers.
 They come from a wide variety of professional backgrounds, and are always willing to take time out for one-on-one discussions, extra help or even to go out for a drink after school.
 They became good friends and I have maintained contact with some of them even after graduating.
-As with any school, you will get out of April 7, 2011tude and you will leave inspired, confident and prepared for a career in design."
+As with any school, you will get out of it what you put into it, and you will leave inspired, confident and prepared for a career in design."

 Class of 2003